Service Businesses

 Comparing Startup Costs

 • Vending Machine Business - Much lower startup costs ($3,000-$30,000) with similar passive income appeal but lower revenue per location.
+(Numbers updated for 2026 in our vending machine business cost update.)

 • Cleaning Business - Some laundromat owners add drop-off cleaning services, wash-and-fold, and dry cleaning pickup as premium revenue streams.